Home

 for all your cost basis questions

 What is cost basis?
 It is the term used for the tax cost of an asset.
-It usually starts out as the purchase price (plus commissions and fees) but "stuff" happens that can cause it to change.
-Things called corporate actions occur such as stock spinoffs, mergers, splits, split-offs, rights, or return of capital, all of which affect your cost basis.
+It usually starts out as the purchase price (plus commissions and fees) but "stuff" happens that can cause your basis to change.
+Things called corporate actions can occur such as stock spinoffs, mergers, splits, split-offs, rights, or return of capital, all of which affect your cost basis.
 These are also called corporate reorg (reorganization) actions.
 Did you know that class action claim checks and even a corporate headquarters move (change of domicile) can affect your cost basis?

 Totally confused?
 Keep reading and we will help you out.